 Co-Op Motors Today

 Up until 1979, Co-op Motors was a public company, but in that year it then became a wholly-owned subsidiary of Charles Davis Limited, and then in 1996, it was acquired by the Costelloe Family.
-In 1999, the Lexus luxury franchise was added to the business and continues as an important part of the company today.

 Co-op Motors continues to be the market leader in the Tasmanian Automotive Industry, priding ourselves on the Company Values of Honesty, Commitment, Respect, Growth and Unity.